 In general, INR informs us about blood's ability to clot.
-It is used to measure liver function, effects of certain drugs (warfarin and other older anticoagulants), and the levels of vitamin K.
+It is used to measure liver function, effects of certain drugs (older anticoagulants, see: warfarin dosing calculator), and the levels of vitamin K.

 INR (International Normalized Ratio) is an analytic calculation created to unify the prothrombin time (PT) acquired in different laboratories using different reagents.
 To put it simply: because of the creation of INR, all Polish, American, and Chinese doctors can talk about the PTs of their patients together without getting confused with its various values.

 To be precise, INR describes both the extrinsic pathway and common pathway of coagulation, that is, it allows us to measure the levels of different clotting factors, enumerated below:

 - Common pathway:

 Other methods used to measure the clotting of the blood are:

 The higher the INR, the longer it takes for the blood to clot.
 Elevated INR may inform us of an increased risk of bleeding, while low INR can mean a possibility of thromboembolism complications.

 - A PT INR test is a simple and efficient way of controlling the treatment of people that suffer from atrial fibrillation, mechanical heart valves, thromboembolism, stroke, or any disease of the peripheral arteries: